 This topic provides an overview of the major milestones and achievements of Alibaba Cloud MaxCompute.

-- In the public cloud-based BigBench test held in September 2018, MaxCompute scored 18176.71 QPM performance in processing 100 TB data, twice the record in October 2017.
-In addition, MaxCompute's performance in processing ultra-small 10 TB data was three times that of other competitors.
+- In the public cloud-based BigBench test in September 2018, the performance of MaxCompute in processing 100 TB of data reached 18,176.71 queries per minute (QPM), which doubled that from October 2017.
+In addition, the performance of MaxCompute in processing ultra-small 10 TB of data was three times that of other competitors.

-- In April 2018, MaxCompute's multiple customer cases won the "2017 Big Data Outstanding Product and Application Solution Cases Award".
+- In April 2018, several customer cases related to MaxCompute won the "2017 Big Data Outstanding Product and Application Solution Cases Award."

-- In October 2017, world's first public cloud-based BigBench test was conducted on MaxCompute.
-MaxCompute processed more than 100 TB data with a performance of 7830 QPM, making it the first engine in the world to exceed 7000 QPM data processing performance.
+- In October 2017, the first public cloud-based BigBench test was conducted on MaxCompute.
+MaxCompute processed more than 100 TB data with a performance of 7,830 QPM, making it the first engine in the world to exceed the data processing performance of 7,000 QPM.

 - In June 2017, MaxCompute won the Gold Medal at the China International Software Expo.

-- In the 2016 CloudSort competition, MaxCompute won the world championships of Indy (special purpose sort) and Daytona (general purpose sort) with a record of $0.82/TB, breaking the $4.51/TB record set by AWS in 2014.
+- In the CloudSort competition in November 2016, MaxCompute won the world championships of Indy (special purpose sort) and Daytona (general purpose sort) with a record of USD 0.82/TB.
+This breaks the USD 4.51/TB record set by Amazon Web Services (AWS) in 2014.

-- In the 2015 GraySort benchmark competition, MaxCompute completed data sorting of 100 TB in 377 seconds, breaking the 1406 second record set by Apache Spark.
+- In the GraySort benchmark competition in October 2015, MaxCompute completed the sorting of 100 TB data in 377 seconds, which broke the 1,406-second record set by Apache Spark.

-- MaxCompute was certified as the first big data platform in China that supports 10,000 servers in one cluster by the Ministry of Industry and Information Technology (MIIT).
+- MaxCompute was certified by the Ministry of Industry and Information Technology (MIIT) as the first big data platform in China that can support 10,000 servers in one cluster.

-- MaxCompute won certifications from China Academy for Information and Communications Technology (CAICT) and China Electronics Standardization Institute (CESI).
+- MaxCompute attained certifications from China Academy of Information and Communications Technology (CAICT) and China Electronics Standardization Institute (CESI).

-Global recognition for advancements in bigdata standards formulation
+Global recognition for advancements in the formulation of big data standards

-- Alibaba is the only company in China that becomes the special member of TPCx-BB.
+- Alibaba, represented by MaxCompute, is the only company in mainland China to become the special member of the Transaction Processing Performance Council (TPC) for TPCx-BB.

-- As the PMC member of the ORC community of world's top two computing and storage standardization open source systems, MaxCompute has contributed the most code to the community in the past two years.
+- Optimized Row Columnar (ORC) is one of the top two open source systems for computing and storage standardization.
+As a Production Material Control (PMC) member of the ORC community, MaxCompute has contributed the most code to the community in the past two years.
 It has become the forerunner for storage standardization.

-- MaxCompute is actively involved in Apache Calcite, the world's most famous optimizer project.
-It has become a special member in this project, making Alibaba one of the two leading companies in the optimizer field in China.
+- MaxCompute is an active player in Apache Calcite, the most famous optimizer project in the world.
+It has become a special member in this project, making Alibaba one of the two leading companies in the optimizer field in mainland China.